 In the first instance, a dog pack of about a dozen individuals was roaming in a rural area.
 This pack of dogs encountered an elderly lady on a hike.
 The details of what happened after the dogs encountered the lady are not clear.
 However, the end result was that she was attacked and savagely mauled to death.
 Several hours later, her husband, a retired professor at the University of Georgia, started searching for his wife because she had not returned home.
 During his search, he encountered the same pack of dogs.
 And what only might be appropriate for a TV horror show about vicious dogs, he then was attacked and mauled to death!
 Subsequently, the dogs were rounded up by local authorities and destroyed.

-The danger of a pack of dogs vs. group of dogs
+The danger of a pack of dogs vs. a group of dogs

-Steps needed to protect public from roaming packs dogs
+Steps needed to protect the public from roaming packs dogs

 What can be done to protect the public from roaming packs of dogs?
 First, people need the help of animal control.
 Animal control agencies need to act proactively.
 Unfortunately, this is unlikely given that most animal control agencies in the United States lack the necessary resources.

 Second, people in high-risk communities need to stop feeding groups of stray dogs (as was the case in the Georgia incident).
 People in high-risk communities also need to persistently file complaints about roaming packs of dogs.
 When this happens, animal control is likely to take action.
 Why?
 Animal control agencies know that they may be sued if they fail to take meaningful and quick action after receiving a complaint.
 Read more about dog bite prevention techniques elsewhere on this website.